kenbenarduneanya/MARKETING-CAMPAIGN-OPTIMIZATION-ML-REGRESSION-MODEL/README.md

 Our model reveals which campaign settings yield the highest conversions for Each Hospital Type Adjust budgets, bidding strategies, and creative elements accordingly.

+* Case Explanation - Medium Facility
+For Example Medium Facility shows decent results with Flyer Campiagns and each dollar spend return 4 dollars on average.
+Sales Contact 2 is highly effective followed by Sales Contact 1 and Sales Contact 3.
+Else all other strategy shows no impact can be dropped to save cost.

 ## Contributing
 Feel free to add your own magical insights!
 Whether it’s refining the model, expanding the dataset, or creating visualizations, join our coven.